jentery/506/index.md

 * Conflict: between characters, events, groups, and/or environments (the tension upon which the story relies)
 * Point of view: first, second, or third-person (omniscient or limited)

-The main content prompts considerations of *shared interpretation*, or what puts people on the same page.
+"Main content" prompts considerations of *shared interpretation*, or what puts people on the same page.

 ---

 ### Moment

-As part of "comprehension" in [the 20 m's](#the-20-ms), you might want to consider the moment(s) of the work's composition, circulation, and reception.
+As part of "comprehension" in [the 20 m's](#the-20-ms), you may want to consider the moment(s) of the work's composition, circulation, and reception.
 The moment is about context.
 Here are some ways to think about a moment:

 * Identify who was involved in the work.
 Consider who got credit and for what.
 * Identify when it was made and circulated.
 Consider what other kinds of work were popular at that time.